 Welcome to the home page for 5A, Mrs Casey.
 UKS2 teaching assistants include Mrs Agnello, Miss Akhtar, Mrs Cronin and Miss Phipson.
-We have many exciting learning opportunities planned for spring 2018.
+We have many exciting learning opportunities planned for summer 2018.

-Year 5 have made a truly impressive start throughout the autumn term; they have proved themselves to be hard working, conscientious and polite members of St Edward’s school.
+Year 5 children have continued to work hard and apply themselves throughout the spring term; they have grown in maturity and proved themselves to be good ambassadors of St Edward’s school.